olewsaa/Yacht-computer/Pos_and_Time/README.md

 Position and time are always of interest.
 There are several sources available
 onboard:
 1. The internet provide time from ntp servers if connected to the net.
-2. The Chart plotter (when turned on) provide both time and position via NMEA2000 and OpenPlotter and SignalK.
+2. The Chart plotter (when turned on) provide both time and position via NMEA2000, SignalK and OpenPlotter.
 3. Then no other source is available an attached USB GPS will provide the Yacht computer with both time and position.

 As one need to save power when at anchor the sailing instruments and chart